heig-vd-dai-course/heig-vd-dai-course/23-caching-and-performance/COURSE_MATERIAL.md

 When clients want to update a resource, they can send a conditional request to the server to check if the data has changed since the last time it was modified.

+If the data has not changed since the last modification.
+The server accepts the changes, update the resource and returns a `200 OK` response.

-If not, the server can update the resource.
-If the data has changed, the server can return a `412 Precondition Failed` response to the client.
+If the data has changed, it means someone else has updated the data prior to our changes.
+The server cannot accept the changes and returns a `412 Precondition Failed` response to the client.

+> [!TIP]
+>
+> Some common terms used in the context of caching are **cache hit** and **cache
+> miss**.
+>
+> A **cache hit** occurs when the cache contains the requested data and can
+> return it without accessing the origin server.
+>
+> A **cache miss** occurs when the cache does not contain the requested data and
+> must access the origin server to get it.
+>
+> You will see these terms used in the context of caching in the following
+> diagrams and explanations.

 There are two types of conditional requests:

-- **Based on the `Last-Modified` header**: allows a `304 Not Modified` to be returned if content is unchanged since the last time it was modified.
+- **Based on the `Last-Modified` header**: allows a `304 Not Modified` to be returned if content is unchanged since the last time it was modified (= a cache hit)
-- **Based on the `ETag` header**: allows a `304 Not Modified` to be returned if content is unchanged for the version/hash of the given entity.
+- **Based on the `ETag` header**: allows a `304 Not Modified` to be returned if content is unchanged for the version/hash of the given entity (= a cache hit)

 #### Based on the `Last-Modified` header